Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/308_Range_Sum_Query_2D_Mutable.md

 We know that to answer range sum queries on a 1-D array efficiently, binary indexed tree (or Fenwick Tree) is the best choice (even better than segment tree due to less memory requirements and a little faster than segment tree).

 Can we answer sub-matrix sum queries efficiently using Binary Indexed Tree ?
 The answer is yes.
-This is possible using a 2D BIT which is nothing but an array of 1D BIT.
+This is possible using a 2D BIT which is nothing but an array of 1D BIT(Note: I think this statement might be wrong, I would say it is a BIT of BIT.).

 2D BIT is basically a BIT where each element is another BIT.
 Updating by adding v on (x, y) means it's effect will be found throughout the rectangle [(x, y), (max_x, max_y)], and query for (x, y) gives you the result of the rectangle [(0, 0), (x, y)], assuming the total rectangle is [(0, 0), (max_x, max_y)].
 So when you query and update on this BIT,you have to be careful about how many times you are subtracting a rectangle and adding it.
 Simple set union formula